annakrystalli/LucyElen-learns-robotics/README.md

 # LucyElen-learns-robotics

-The goal of LucyElen-learns-robotics is to collate information on learning Robotics.
+The goal of LucyElen-learns-robotics is to collate information on learning Robotics with a particular focus on communities in thhe wider Amsterdam area.
+Check our site to see what we've gathered so far.

 It's also an opportunity to learn about markdown, html, open source and collaboration!